tholonia/iching_cli/book/v2/markdown/hexagram_06.md

 ##### *The Quest for DNA's Structure*

 #### In the early 1950s, the race to decipher the structure of DNA became a significant chapter in the realm of scientific discovery.
 Key figures like James Watson, Francis Crick, Rosalind Franklin, and Linus Pauling found themselves embroiled in intense intellectual conflict.
 Watson and Crick, at Cambridge, worked tirelessly to piece together the puzzle using available data, including Rosalind Franklin's precise X-ray diffraction images, which were instrumental yet controversially accessed.
 Their approach clashed with Linus Pauling's at Caltech, whose initial incorrect triple-helix model heightened the competitive environment.
 This scientific rivalry, fueled by differing methodologies and perspectives, accelerated breakthroughs.
-As tensions peaked, Watson and Crick's revelation of the double helix structure emerged—a testament to how confrontation and discourse can propel innovation.
+As tensions peaked, Watson and Crick's revelation of the double helix structure emerged, a testament to how confrontation and discourse can propel innovation.
 This monumental discovery not only transformed biology but also showcased the creative tensions inherent in competitive collaboration, highlighting how conflict and synthesis fuel progress.

 <div style="font-size: 8pt;font-style:italic">Source: "The Double Helix" by James Watson (1968), "Rosalind Franklin: The Dark Lady of DNA" by Brenda Maddox (2002)</div>